saiadupa/Device-fingerprints/README.md

 ### Generating a Fingerprint

-Here’s how to use the `device_fingerprint` library to generate a unique fingerprint:
+Here's how to use the `device_fingerprint` library to generate a unique fingerprint:

 ```python
 from device_fingerprint import DeviceFingerprint